 There was enough in this fatal miscarriage to cloud the happiness of any one.
 But George Malcolm of Burnfoot was something better than a man of a robust nature; he was a Christian in the largest sense of the word.
-"I know not at this moment," wrote one whose testimony is worthy of all acceptation to one of
+"I know not at this moment," wrote one whose testimony is worthy of all acceptation+ to one of

 He was so honest a man that he would not even cheat a friend, or a stranger, in horseflesh.
 On one ocension, he sent an agent to a fair with a very good-looking horse to be sold there; but charged him, at the same time, with a letter to be delivered to the intending purchaser, indicating the defects on account of which he wished to dispose of the animal.
-On another, the same agent was selling one of Mr. Malcolm's cows at Langholm Fair, when that gentleman joined the group Malcolm's cows at Langholm Fair, when that gentleman joined the group who were looking at her, and said, "Ay, ay, gentlemen, she has a fine show of milk-but she does not give show of milk-but she does not give show of milk-but she does not give show the same below the shear of the same below the same belo much."
+On another, the same agent was selling one of Mr. Malcolm's cows at Langholm Fair, when that gentleman joined the group Malcoln's cows at Langholm Fair, him in sagacity and mental force?
+The when that gentleman joined the group opinions of Sir Harry Monereiff night who were looking at her, and said, at any time have been adopted with "Ay, ay, gentlemen, she has a fine perfect saf ty, without knowing more show of milk-but she does not give about them than that they were his much."

-+ The Rev. Sir Harry Moncreiff, father of the late Lord Moncreiff, and grandfather of the present (1856) Lord Advocate of Scotland.
-Lord Cockburn, in his "Life of Jeffrey," was of him: "The prominent qualities of his mind were strong integrity and nervous sense.
++ The Rev. Sir Harry Moncreiff, father of the late Lord Monereiff, and Advocate of Scotland.
+Lord Cockburn, in his "Life of Jeffrey," vs of him: "The prominent qualities of his mind were strong integrity and nervous sense.
 There never was a sounder understanding.
 Many men were more learned, many more cultivated, and some more able.
-But who could match Mr. Malcolm's children, "whom I could conscientiously compare with your father, in sterling worth, in sound understanding, in the best affections of the heart, in unaffected enlightenment and genuine godliness."
+But who could match

+Mr. Malcolm's children, "whom I could conscientiously compare with your father, in sterling worth, in sound understanding, in the best affections of the heart, in unaffected enlightenment and genuine godliness."
 He felt the burden that was upon him, for he was a man by nature of an anxious and sensitive temperament; but, sustained by a good conscience, he bore up bravely beneath it.
 There was not, perhaps, a day of his life in which he did not remember his misfortunes-but he suffered with true Christian resignation, and was thankful for the blessings which remained.